-Domestic violence is described as a pattern of assaults or coercive behaviors which one uses against their current or former partner, and these charges often have long-lasting repercussions on the defendant, regardless if the conviction.
+Domestic violence is described as a pattern of assaults or coercive behaviors which one uses against their current or former partner, and these charges often have long-lasting repercussions on the defendant, regardless of the conviction.
 The social stigma alone can negatively affect one’s career, child custody, and other aspects of your life.
 Therefore, it is important to contact a Phoenix domestic violence attorney immediately after you have been accused to begin drafting a secure defense strategy.
+Craig Orent understands the severity of domestic violence accusations and the impact they can have on your daily life.

 Domestic violence charges are considered a violent crime in Arizona and are often brought as the result of a domestic dispute which got out of control.
 1 in 3 females and 1 in 4 males have experienced domestic violence by an intimate partner at some point in their life.
 Most think of physical assault when it comes to domestic violence, however, any of the following acts are deemed domestic violence by the Arizona law: intimidation, harassment, stalking, videotaping without consent, endangerment, kidnapping, emotional abuse, and various other aggressive behaviors.
 All of these acts mentioned fall into one of five general forms of domestic violence that one can be charged for: